By: C. W. Stratton, MS, CASAC

 - Get involved in recovery based functions

-- Inquire about making a commitment in a given meeting (being a coffee maker or greeter)
+- Enquire about making a commitment in a given meeting (being a coffee maker or greeter)

 - Obtain a sponsor